Deep-Tandel26/IntelWall/README.md

 - **Dynamic Traffic Allowance**: IntelWall provides the functionality to allow network traffic that is not already permitted via IntelBoard.
 - **IntelGuard Logging**: IntelWall's IntelGuard is an intelligent tool that collects network logs of each application and sends them to IntelWall's central server.

+## Current Development Focus

+For the period 2024-2025, IntelWall will focus exclusively on Linux, leveraging the Netfilter framework and iptables firewall system to develop and deploy robust firewall rules.

 ## Additional Features

-- **User-Friendly Interface**: IntelWall offers an intuitive and user-friendly interface, making it easy for administrators to manage and configure firewall policies.
+- **User-Friendly Interface**: IntelWall offers an intuitive and user-friendly interface, making it easy for administrators to manage and configure firewall rules.
 - **Real-Time Analytics**: IntelWall provides real-time analytics and insights into network traffic, helping administrators make informed decisions.
 - **Scalability**: IntelWall is designed to scale with your organization's needs, ensuring robust security for both small and large enterprises.
 - **Compliance**: IntelWall helps organizations comply with industry standards and regulations by providing comprehensive logging and reporting capabilities.

-Experience the next generation of endpoint security with IntelWall, where intelligent firewall management meets seamless integration and unparalleled control.
+Experience the next generation of firewall rule management with IntelWall, where intelligent rule development meets seamless integration and unparalleled control.